google/WebFundamentals/src/content/en/ilt/pwa/lab-workbox.md

 #### Explanation

 The `build-sw` task uses the `workbox-build` module's  [`injectManifest`](/web/tools/workbox/reference-docs/prerelease/module-workbox-build.html#.injectManifest) method.
 This method copies a source service worker file, specified in `swSrc`, to an output specified by `swDest`.
 Workbox searches the new service worker for an empty `precacheAndRoute()` call and populates the empty array with the assets defined in `globPatterns`.
-Adding the `build-sw` task to the `default` task ensures that the production service worker is regenerated anytime the __src__ files change.
+Adding the `build-sw` task to the `build` task ensures that the production service worker is regenerated anytime the __src__ files change.

 #### Learn more